lmichael107/CogSci18_HTC/_episodes/03-htcneuro1.md

    Notice here, too, that this argument is composed of several variables.
 These are defined on the **queue** line below.

-   Because the ./shared directory is listed here, the releveant shared code will be sent along.
+   Because the ./ (current) directory is listed here, the params.json file will containing job instructions will be sent along.
+Note that the current directory is updated for each entry in the queue because the **initialdir** takes on the value from the variable $(jobdir).

-   Because the `$(jobdir)` variable is listed here, the params.json file will containing job instructions will be sent along.
+   Because the ../shared/ directory is listed here, the releveant shared code will be sent along.
+Because of the trailing '/', it will transfer the files within the directory and not the directory itself.

    Because the `$(data)` and `$(meta)` variables are listed, the data and metadata will be downloaded from the specified HTTP addresses.